 The main goal is to standardize your team's approach so that every rep can perform like your top sellers.
 It removes the guesswork and ensures everyone is aligned on how to talk about your product, who to talk to, and what steps to take to move a deal forward.
 By creating a central repository for this information, you build a foundation for consistent, repeatable success.
 It’s the core of a data-driven sales process that allows your entire organization to sell more effectively and efficiently.
 When everyone is working from the same plays, your team can collaborate better and deliver a stronger customer experience from the first touch to the final signature.

-Playbook vs. Process: What's the Difference?
+Sales Playbook vs. Sales Process: What's the Difference?

 It’s easy to confuse a sales playbook with a sales process, but they serve different functions.
 Your sales process is the sequence of stages a lead moves through, from initial contact to a closed deal.
 It’s the "what" and the "when" of your sales cycle.
 For example, your process might include stages like Prospecting, Qualification, Demo, and Negotiation.